 Ideally, give someone to read them to you randomly to avoid the “memorized image”, i.e. what the brain has visually scanned, which, in most cases has nothing to do with knowledge.

-Next time, I will introduce you to my “technique of small papers” that you will be able to use also for word learning later.
-From week to week, I will try to pass on to you many things that I have created for my students during all these years, that made their learning process of foreign languages much easier and much more fun.
+From week to week, I will try to pass on to you some things that I have created for my students during all these years, that made their learning process of foreign languages much easier and much more fun.
 If you want to receive updates about new posts, leave me your email address in the “contact” section, and if you have any questions or suggestions, please leave a comment below.